SAP-samples/cloud-extension-html5-sample/mission/freetier/README.md

 ### Add Entitlements for the necessary Services

-> If you are using a trial account you have to skip this section
+> If you are using a trial account you have to skip this section.

 1. In the SAP BTP subaccount overview page select **Entitlements** and the choose **Configure Entitlements**

    ![add Entitlements](./images/entitlement1.png)